achall36/RoxvilleRooster.github.io/roll20_savage_worlds.md

 # Using Roll20 for Savage Worlds games

 ## Character sheet and tokens
-We use the tabbed character sheets.
+We use the tabbed character sheets for Savaged Worlds.

 For the character tokens, we link the red, green, and blue circles and link these to character sheet attributes.
 * Wounds: We link the red circle overlay for the token with the Wounds attribute on the character sheet